 Record Attendance: 60,243

 Oh, you certainly would love to be in “that number”, when the Spurs go marching in their brand new arena.
-Although still under construction, Tottenham Hotspur Stadium will obviously be a football masterpiece introducing latest technologies and facilities to meet spectators’ every need.
+Although still under construction, new Tottenham Hotspur Stadium will obviously be a football masterpiece introducing latest technologies and facilities to meet spectators’ every need.
 Imagine cosy heated seats with USB charging ports and access to lounges.
 Architects will turn 72,000 square feet of concrete into a new home for Harry Kane and Co.
 The devoted Spurs supporters are anticipating watching the first game in 2019 at their new home ground.

 #3 – London Stadium – London